IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 19.3 To the extent the Software or Services use encryption to reduce the probability of an un-authorised interception of information transmitted using the Software or Services, You must use a browser that supports such encryption technology in order to access the Software or Services.
 It is Your and Your Users responsibility not to access the Software or Services from a location that is not secure, would violate laws or would otherwise be inappropriate.
 You acknowledge that use of or connection to the Internet provides the opportunity for unauthorised third parties to circumvent security precautions and illegally gain access to the Software and Services and Customer data and that no form of encryption is 100% secure.
 Accordingly, subject to S.2 clause 18, We cannot and do not guarantee the privacy, security or authenticity of any information so transmitted over or stored in any system connected to the Internet.

-19.4 You shall be solely responsible for the accuracy, quality, integrity and legality of Customer data and of the means by which You acquire Customer data.
+19.4 You shall be solely responsible for the accuracy, content, quality, integrity and legality of Customer data and of the means by which You acquire Customer data.
 Where applicable, You authorise Us and Our Consultants to serve as the host and repository for the data You enter into the Software.

 19.5 You shall ensure that each User keeps any usernames, passwords or any other unique credentials secure for their use and access to the Licensed Materials and/or Services.